-- (a) Summary of General Responsibilities: The Town Clerk is responsible for administrative work for the Town including the maintenance and safe-keeping of a variety of official municipal documents; issuance of various licenses and permits; and the recording of various documents and vital statistics. - (b) Membership and Terms: - (1) There shall be one Town Clerk. - (2) The term of office shall be four years.
+(a) Summary of General Responsibilities: The Town Clerk, who shall also be the Registrar of Vital Statistics, is responsible for administrative work for the Town including the maintenance and safe-keeping of a variety of official municipal documents; issuance of various licenses and permits; and the recording of various documents and vital statistics.

-- (c) The Town Clerk shall exercise the powers and perform the duties of a Town Clerk as provided by the General Statutes except as hereinafter provided and shall perform such other duties as required by this Charter. - (1) The receipts to be paid to the Town Clerk shall be collected in accordance with the provisions of the General Statutes or this Charter or ordinances of this Town and shall be deposited with the Finance Director of the Town. - (2) The Town Clerk shall also keep a record of receipts, which shall show the amounts thereof and for what received.
+- (b) Membership and Terms: - (1) There shall be one Town Clerk. - (2) The term of office shall be four years. - (c) The Town Clerk shall exercise the powers and perform the duties of a Town Clerk as provided by the General Statutes except as hereinafter provided and shall perform such other duties as required by this Charter. - (1) The receipts to be paid to the Town Clerk shall be collected in accordance with the provisions of the General Statutes or this Charter or ordinances of this Town and shall be deposited with the Finance Director of the Town. - (2) The Town Clerk shall also keep a record of receipts, which shall show the amounts thereof and for what received.